Hassams/Hassams/README.md

 </div>
 <p></p>
 <p align="justify">
 Welcome!
-I'm Hassam, a passionate computer science engineer and full-stack developer from Pakistan.
-I am deeply interested in technology and enjoy working on new advancements in the field.
+I'm Hassam, a passionate full-stack engineer from Pakistan.
+Deep interest in building systems and APIs that are scalable.
 With over 5 years of experience, I specialize in developing web applications, REST APIs, and automation scripts.
 I am a quick learner and am always eager to expand my knowledge and skills.

-Currently, I serve as a Tech Lead at <a href="https://www.productbox.dev/" target="_blank" rel="noopener noreferrer">ProductBox</a>.
-My focus on backend development and building scalable architectures has driven me to contribute to various projects.
+Currently, I'm a Tech Lead at <a href="https://www.productbox.dev/" target="_blank" rel="noopener noreferrer">ProductBox</a>.
+My focus on backend development and building scalable architectures has driven me to contribute to various products, serving thousands of customers.
 I am open to new opportunities and collaborations, so feel free to reach out!

 </p>